jjustin1/GESLAB6github.io/README.md

 Data for the chloropleth maps were ceated in 3 steps.
 The first step involved obtaining the raw demographic data on race and education from the ACS survey.
 Once this was done, a full table join was used in R to combine both maps (2012 map and 2019 map) into 1 table, where the differences in the Black population and educated population were calculated from the specified years.
 Once these differences were obtained, the tables were transformed into shapefiles that could be uploaded to QGIS in order to be turned into chloropleth maps.

 ## R Code
-To view my R Code, click the link below
+To view my R Code, click this link:
 <a href="https://github.com/jjustin1/GESLAB6.github.io/blob/main/RNotebook/GES%20LAB%206%20R%20notebook%20PDF.pdf" target="_blank">GES Lab 6 R Notebook.</a>